Master in Theoretical Philosophy

 • P11: Abschlussmodul (24 ECTS)

-These guidelines (PDF, 857 KB) were created at the Chair for Theoretical Philosophy (Prof. Dr. Axel Hutter) in the winter semester 2015/16 and were reviewed and updated in the winter semester 2019/20.
+These guidelines (PDF, 857 KB) were created at the Chair for Theoretical Philosophy (Prof. Dr. Axel Hutter) in the 2015/16 Winter Semester and were reviewed and updated in the 2019/20 Winter Semester.
 They aim to lay out the requirements for written academic work at the Chair in a clear and comprehensible way.
 The Chair thus recommends that all students read these guidelines.
 As the word "guidelines" implies, it does not give prescriptions so much as offer an orientation to those who need one.